ostermanj/ostermanj.github.io/_posts/2017-01-16-commitment-to-development-index.markdown

 ## About the code

 The tool is built on a Backbone.js framework with help from chart.js for rendering drill-down graphs.
-Server side, the tool parses a data from an XML file into JavaScript objects for use client side.
+Server side, the tool parses a data from an XML file into JavaScript objects for use on the client side.

 I welcome any feedback you may have.
 Please send me a note [on github][github] or by using the contact form below.